theocjr/social-media-forensics/README.md

 * `classification`: code to learn a model and run a classifier.
 * `experiment_scripts`: examples of scripts to run the code in the above directories.

-Each script (except the ones presented in ``experiment_scripts` directory) has a `-h/--help` command-line option that presents an usage explanation detailing each option meaning.
+Each script (except the ones presented in `experiment_scripts` directory) has a `-h/--help` command-line option that presents an usage explanation describing each option meaning.

 #### Dataset Pre-Processing

-The `dataset_pre_processing` directory contains code to act over the dataset
+The `dataset_pre_processing` directory contains code to act over the dataset in order to prepare the data to be run by the code in `classifier` directory.
+All the code are optional but `ngrams_generator.py`.

 ## Contributing

 1. Fork it!